JustlfC03/JustlfC03/README.md

 ### Hi there 👋

-- 🌱 I'm currently a university student in China.
+- 🌱 I'm currently a university student in China (Tsinghua University, Hangzhou Dianzi University).
-- 🔭 I'm currently working on Artificial Intelligence (Deep Learning).
+- 🔭 I'm currently working on Artificial Intelligence (Now especially in the field of Deep Learning).
 - 🤔 I'm currently focused on Computer Vision and Pattern Recognition, but have interest in all areas of Computer Science.
 - 👯 I’m looking to deeply collaborate on Pattern Recognition, Medical Image Analysis and Artificial Intelligence in Healthcare.
 - 📫 How to reach me: chenyifei@hdu.edu.cn, I would be willing to collaborate with you or your team on a variety of related topics.